 Civil rights: Felony and some misdemeanor convictions (including domestics) can cause a loss of civil rights to firearms.
 And the loss is either temporary or forever (rendering an “ineligible person”).
 So protecting your civil rights is an essential part of gun crime defense work.

-Property rights: In some criminal cases, guns can be seized.
+Property rights: In some criminal cases, guns can be seized by the government.
 And these seizures happen even while presumed innocent before trial or acquittal; and after certain convictions.

 When should you act to protect your rights?

-The past: Sometimes you can do things to help, after the passage of time.
-So, eventually apply for a Pardon; or petition the court to restore civil rights to firearms in Minnesota.
+The past: Sometimes you can do things to help, after the passage of enough time.
+So, eventually, apply for a Pardon; or petition the court to restore civil rights to firearms in Minnesota.

 The future: But the best way to protect your civil rights to firearms; is to prevent the loss in the first place.

 How?
+Put the law on your side.
 Retain a good gun defense attorney to fight gun charges, prevent a conviction and protect your gun rights.

 Self-Defense is a Human Right

-A person has the right to defend self or others with reasonable force.
+A person has the natural right to defend self or others with reasonable force.

 The laws of Minnesota recognize this.
 But regardless, we know that self-defense is a basic Human Right that each of us has.
 It belongs to you.
 You were born with it.